 Stahlwerk Annahütte strives to use resources as little and as efficiently as possible.
 Steel billets represent by far the largest volume of material.
 We purchase over 98 percent of the billets we use from our affiliated plant, Lech-Stahlwerke GmbH (LSW).
 LSW recycles steel scrap into new steel using electric arc furnaces.
-Compared with the blast furnace route, this so-called electric steelmaking route consumes around 85 percent less energy and emits 85 percent less CO2 (based on the German electricity mix Federal Environment Agency).
+Compared with the blast furnace route, this so-called electric steelmaking route consumes around 80 percent less energy and emits 80 percent less CO2 during steel production.
 Other input materials are the semi-finished products steel bars, tubes and bright hexagonal bars for the production of accessories.